godogx/dbsteps/README.md

 ```

 The name of database instance `of database "my_db"` can be omitted in all steps, in such case `"default"` will be used from database instance name.

+## Concurrent Usage

+Please note, due to centralized nature of database instance, scenarios that work with same tables would conflict.
+In order to avoid conflicts, `dbsteps` locks access to a specific scenario until that scenario is finished.
+The lock is per table, so if scenarios are operating on different tables, they will not conflict.
+It is safe to use concurrent scenarios.